Out of the FOG Banner

 There are three primary motivations for sabotage:

-1. Narcissistic Sabotage - Narcissistic Sabotage is any action designed to hurt, or damage the interests of another person or group for the purpose of making a direct, personal gain.
+• Narcissistic Sabotage - any action designed to hurt, or damage the interests of another person or group for the purpose of making a direct, personal gain.

-2. Provocative Sabotage - Provocative Sabotage is any action designed to hurt or damage the interests of another person or group for the purpose of provoking a reaction from them.
+• Provocative Sabotage - any action designed to hurt or damage the interests of another person or group for the purpose of provoking a reaction from them.

-3. Histrionic Sabotage - Histrionic Sabotage is any action designed to hurt or damage the interests of another person or group for the purpose of drawing attention to oneself or to earn a reputation.
+• Histrionic Sabotage - any action designed to hurt or damage the interests of another person or group for the purpose of drawing attention to oneself or to earn a reputation.

-Narcissistic Sabotage is easier to comprehend, since there is a clear and immediate payoff for the saboteur - be it short-lived.
-Narcissistic sabotage may be open or covert.
+Narcissistic Sabotage is easier to comprehend, since there is a clear and immediate payoff for the saboteur (even if it is short-lived).
 Some narcissists may secretly sabotage another person so they can feel more powerful and successful themselves.
 Others may do it more openly.

 Acts of sabotage are usually tools a person will use in an attempt to try to feel better about themselves.
 The net result of all three types of sabotage is the same: the saboteur gets something they want and the victim loses something they wanted to keep.